juicedata/juicefs/docs/en/tutorials/juicefs_on_k3s.md

 ### Visit

-After the deployment is complete, use the host on the same LAN to access any cluster node, and you can see the Nginx welcome page.
+After the deployment is completed, use the host on the same LAN to access any cluster node, and then you will see the Nginx welcome page.

 ![](../images/k3s-nginx-welcome.png)

-Next, check whether the container has successfully mounted JuiceFS, and execute the command to check the pod status:
+Next, check whether the container has successfully mounted JuiceFS, and execute the following command to check the Pod status:

 ```shell
 $ sudo kubectl get pods